-The issuers that relied most on registered direct offerings for capital-raising were companies in the healthcare, technology, energy, and industrial sectors.
+The issuers that relied most on registered direct offerings for capital-raising were companies in the healthcare, technology, industrial, and financial services sectors.
 These are sectors in which companies need to access the capital markets frequently and in which companies may face stock price volatility that may cause them to consider relying on registered direct offerings.
-The market capitalization of the companies that relied on registered direct offerings for their funding varied significantly on a year-to-year basis from 2015 to 2017.
+The market capitalization of the companies that relied on registered direct offerings for their funding varied significantly on a year-to-year basis from 2015 to 2018.